Bartapapa/legend/docs/class/crows.md

 ***

 ## Path to greatness
-Discover the truth behind a great secret.
+Discover the truth behind a secret.

 ***